Posted on

 And with the non-reactive 18/10 stainless interior, you can use acidic ingredients without concern.
 You can’t do that with pure copper interiors.

 This set especially shines when precision matters, when you need to saute or simmer a delicate recipe.
-The improved heat conduction allows you to adjust stove temperatures and enjoy near-sudden feedback.
+The improved heat conduction allows you to adjust stove temperatures and get almost immediate feedback.

 • Very stylish without spending thousands on pure copper pans; great for entertaining.